HOME ACTIVITIES TOURS OUR GUIDES ABOUT NZAS NEW ZEALAND CONTACT BOOKINGS SITE MAP

 Alpine RecreationNEW ZEALAND CLIMBING

-Mount Cook Trekking - Ball Pass Alpine Trek
+Ball Pass Alpine Crossing

 Mount Cook National Park offers New Zealand's most spectacular alpine scenery.
 With all but one of it's 29 peaks over 3000m, it is New Zealand's climbing mecca.
 Most peaks are accessible only to experienced mountaineers.
 However, hiking or trekking is possible close to Mount Cook on the guided Ball Pass Trek.